Vidhish-Trivedi/VirtualBazaar/README.md

 - **File Handling**: For reading from data files and writing to data files.
 This makes use of read() and write() system calls and allows us to persistently store data.

+- **Semaphore**: A semaphore has been used to implement a lock on the payment gateway.
+The server allows only one customer to enter the payment gateway using binary semaphore.

 ## Authors

 - [@Vidhish-Trivedi](https://github.com/Vidhish-Trivedi)